jareksedy/WebOSClient/README.md

 client?.send(.turnOff)                                                      // Turns off the TV.
-client?.send(.listApps)                                                     // Retrieves a list of installed apps. client?.send(.getForegroundApp(subscribe: true))                            // Retrieves the foreground app with optional subscription. client?.send(.launchApp(appId: "netflix"))                                  // Launches an app with the specified ID, content ID, and parameters (optional). client?.send(.closeApp(appId: "netflix"))                                   // Closes the app with the specified ID. client?.send(.insertText(text: "text_to_insert", replace: Bool = true))     // Inserts text in the text input field (keyboard must be open).
+client?.send(.listApps)                                                     // Retrieves a list of installed apps. client?.send(.getForegroundApp(subscribe: true))                            // Retrieves the foreground app with optional subscription. client?.send(.getForegroundAppMediaStatus(subscribe: true))                 // Retrieves the foreground app with media status with optional subscription. client?.send(.launchApp(appId: "netflix"))                                  // Launches an app with the specified ID, content ID, and parameters (optional). client?.send(.closeApp(appId: "netflix"))                                   // Closes the app with the specified ID. client?.send(.insertText(text: "text_to_insert", replace: Bool = true))     // Inserts text in the text input field (keyboard must be open).
 If 'replace' is true, replaces any existing text in field.